ChrisNourse/YouTube-Music-Playlist-Loader/README.md

 # YouTube Music Playlist Updater

-This script allows you to automatically add songs from a CSV file to a YouTube Music playlist, ensuring that the artist of each song matches the one provided in the CSV.
+This script allows you to automatically add songs from a CSV file to a YouTube Music playlist.

 ## Prerequisites